 If a registered cardholder (patient) applicant names a provider on their application and that person is not an approved provider/MIPP, the approved patient will receive a card with no named provider.
 If the person named is approved to be a provider/MIPP by the department, the patient will receive a new card with the approved provider listed.

-Registered cardholders who wish to add a provider, or make changes to their personal information must use a CRF to notify the department.
-Providers must use a CRF to notify the department of changes to their personal information.
-Registered cardholders and providers, who do not notify the department of address changes within 10 days of the change, may be revoked from the registry
+Registered cardholders who wish to add a provider, or make changes to their personal information must use a change request form to notify the department.
+Providers must use a change request form to notify the department of changes to their personal information.
+Registered cardholders and providers, who do not notify the department of address changes within 10 days of the change, may be revoked from the registry.